 The historical and literary context thus makes the English work of significance to the wider Germanic world; Beowulf is indeed the longest and greatest poem to be found in any of the early Germanic languages.

 Pagan legends in a Christian culture

-Coming originally from parts of Denmark and the north of Germany, the Angles and Saxons first began to settle in Britain in the mid-5th century AD.
+Coming originally from parts of Denmark and the north of Germany, the Angles and Saxons first began to settle in Britain in the mid-fifth century.
 Their descendants never forgot their continental origins nor their kinship with the other Germanic peoples; this made them different in language and culture from the Britons, the earlier inhabitants of the island whom they referred to as Welsh, literally ‘foreigners’.